Bongard-RWR+: Real-World Representations of Fine-Grained Concepts in Bongard Problems: Experiments

+\paragraph{Visual diversity facilitates concept recognition.} Concept diversity can be expressed through both a larger number of examples per side ($P$) and greater variation among the images themselves.
+To measure diversity in a complementary way, we computed the maximum cosine similarity between ViT-L/14 image embeddings within each side of a BP, then took the negative of the larger value across both sides as the BP’s diversity score.
+BPs were partitioned into three equally sized bins (Low, Medium, High diversity), and we analyzed model performance in the most challenging CS variant ($K=16$).

+As shown in Fig.~\ref{fig:diversity}, performance is lowest on Low-diversity matrices (e.g., \intern 78B scores $0.50$), where images are similar and depict the concept in similar ways, making it harder to identify.
+In contrast, performance is highest on High-diversity matrices (e.g., \intern 78B scores $0.62$, $+12$ p.p. vs. Low-diversity), where the concept is expressed through more varied visual content, making it more apparent.
+This indicates that diversity helps disambiguate abstract concepts.

+\paragraph{Noisy images hinder concept recognition.} To quantify the impact of manual filtering on model performance, we conducted a targeted experiment introducing controlled noise into the dataset.
+Specifically, we constructed \rwrpli{2}-Impure, a variant of \rwrpli{2} in which each BP side contains one image that passed human filtering and one image that was rejected.
+This yields BP instances where a subset of images violate the intended concept, producing ambiguity that would arise if human verification was removed.

+We evaluated all four models on this impure dataset in the CS task (see details in Appendix~\ref{sec:noisy-images-hinder-concept-recognition}).
+Across $K \in \{2, 4, 8, 16\}$ levels, we observe mean absolute accuracy drops of $-3.85$, $-8.60$, $-5.73$, and $-4.60$ for \cpm 8B, \intern 78B, \qwen 72B, and \llava 110B, resp.
+This consistent reduction in accuracy supports our hypothesis: including unfiltered images degrades dataset quality and harms model performance, demonstrating that the human review step meaningfully improves data quality.

-\paragraph{Concept Generation.} We also assessed the ability of the models to generate free-form descriptions of underlying concepts in the CG task.
-Models were prompted to describe the concept behind each matrix, using either raw image inputs or \intern's image captions.
-The generated responses were evaluated using standard NLP metrics: BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, $\text{ROUGE}_L$~\cite{lin2004rouge}, CIDEr~\cite{lin2004rouge}, and BERTScore~\cite{zhang2020bertscore}.
+\paragraph{Concept generation.} We tested model ability to generate free-form concept descriptions in the CG task.
+Models were prompted to describe the concept behind each matrix, using either raw image inputs or \intern's captions.
+Responses were evaluated using standard NLP metrics: BLEU~\citep{papineni2002bleu}, METEOR~\citep{banerjee2005meteor}, $\text{ROUGE}_L$~\citep{lin2004rouge}, CIDEr~\citep{lin2004rouge}, and BERTScore~\citep{zhang2020bertscore}.
 The results, reported in Appendix~\ref{sec:extended-results}, show that the models consistently achieved low scores on all metrics, with no clear best-performing model.
 Manual inspection of selected outputs further confirmed that current models generally struggle to articulate the BP concepts, highlighting this task as a particularly challenging direction for future research.